iDave2/DockerWiki/README.md

 ```bash
 $ docker run --name some-mediawiki -d -p 8080:80 mediawiki
 ```
-For web installs, MariaDB is given only a root account and no wiki database (i.e., no "application" database), so the MediaWiki installer needs to know the MariaDB root password in order to complete wiki configuration.
-(See `mariadb/root-password-file`, if it has not moved.)
+For web installs, MariaDB is given only a root account and no application (mediawiki) database and user, so the MediaWiki installer needs to know the MariaDB root password (see `mariadb/root-password-file`), and the MariaDB root login must be available to the MediaWiki container, so this configuration is less secure than with `MARIADB_ROOT_HOST=localhost`.

 This method offers advanced installers granular control over all aspects of configuration (like which extensions to include).